tryton/trytond/doc/ref/models/models.rst

 .. attribute:: ModelSQL._order_name

-    The name of the field (or an SQL statement) on which the records must be sorted when sorting on this model from an other model.
+    The name of the field (or an SQL statement) on which the records must be sorted when sorting on a field refering to the model.
 If not set, :attr:`ModelStorage._rec_name` will be used.

 .. attribute:: ModelSQL._history